Tribal trip to West Papua from 23 Oct. to 1 Nov. 2025 / From 4,400€

 dowload itinerary Book your trip

-This tribal trip to West Papua is designed to explore the remote communities that inhabit this unknown corner of the world.
-To do this, we will fly over one of the most virgin areas on the planet in a small plane, we will cross its dense jungles on foot and cross rivers using small boats; all this to get to know the ancestral Dani and Korowai communities.
+This tribal trip to West Papua is designed to explore the remote communities that inhabit the province of West Papua.
+To do this, we will fly over one of the most virgin areas on the planet in a small plane, we will cross its lush jungles on foot, and we will cross rivers, for hours, in small boats; all this to get to know two ancestral communities.

 Download the itinerary for this tribal trip to West Papua